What are payday loans?

-Payday lenders do not report to credit agencies unless a loan goes into collections – therefore, a payday loan can only have a negative effect on a customer’s credit score Possible reports to all 3 credit bureaus with the intent of helping customers establish credit, showing their repayment over time.
+Payday lenders do not report to credit agencies unless a loan goes into collections – therefore, a payday loan can only have a negative effect on a customer’s credit score Possible reports to 2 of the 3 major credit bureaus with the intent of helping customers establish credit, showing their repayment over time.
 Possible’s mission is to get customers out of the debt cycle and on to better options once they’ve built their credit and improved their financial health.

 Possible currently offers its alternative to payday loans to residents of:

-Possible will soon be launching in additional states, including Wisconsin, Illinois, California, and others, and we aspire to cover the entire country.
+Possible will soon be launching in additional states and we aspire to cover the entire country.
 If you live in a state outside of our coverage area, you can download the app, sign up, and choose your state of residence.
 We will contact you once we are live in your state.

 Yes, we may run a credit check to protect us against fraud and improve our lending decisions.
 This allows us to continue to grow and expand to lend out more money to customers like you.
 This does not affect your credit score.
 We trust you and we want you to trust us!
 Our goal is to help improve your financial health.
-Once approved, we will report to the credit bureaus: Experian, Transunion, and Equifax with the goal of helping increase your credit score.
+Once approved, we will report to credit bureaus with the goal of helping increase your credit score.